 Other Vitolas: Belicoso [6.125″x52], Laguito [4.5″x30]

 Build: Lumpy; single vein; seamless; good give without being soft – uniform girth; bourbon-colored wrapper; near white ash; holds 1″ ash.

-- Shaft – Light honeysuckle, green tea, caramel
+- Wrapper – Light honeysuckle, green tea, caramel

 - Foot – Caramel, cocoa powder

 - Initial: Zesty profile with black pepper, hint of anise and toasted nuts on retro; oaky finish; caramel on draw with light spice; smooth; profile adds leather with cedar/coffee finish;

 - Transition: Woody profile, black pepper, light spice; nuts and salted caramel; coffee finish;

 - Transition: Earth and wood profile; uptick in spice; espresso finish; sweet cedar on retro

 Complexity: Very Good